 IMPORTANT: All students living in the dorms are required to either purchase the Meal Plan or Dining Points.
 More information about the meal plan and dining points can be found the in FOOD section below.

 Each dormitory has only one communal kitchen, which includes a stove, microwave, and regular sized fridge.
 Space is limited within the communal fridge, so we encourage all students to take advantage of the micro-fridge rental opportunity.
 Each Micro-Fridge includes a freezer and a microwave.
 The total cost for the Micro-Fridge summer rental is $82.95 (includes an insurance fee).
-Click here to reserve your Micro-Fridge for the summer.
+A link to purchase will be available in the Spring.

 Summer Dance Intensive students may choose to find their own off-campus housing.
 Off-campus housing is a cost-effective way to live at ADF for five weeks.
 Many ADF students use the ADF School Housing Collective Facebook page to find roommates, which will also help to keep expenses low.
 When searching for off-campus housing, students are advised to look for places near Duke’s East campus, as the majority of classes are held there.
 The ADF is not responsible for any off-campus arrangements or agreements.

 check back for 2018 specifics in January 2018!